 The Adult Community Mental Health (ACMH) placement offers fellows the opportunity to learn about and deliver state of the art care for individuals with serious mental illnesses (SMI) and co-occurring disorders within a comprehensive and integrated system of services.
 This placement is based at the Connecticut Mental Health Center (CMHC), which serves individual adults with a wide range of SMI and co-occurring mental and substance use disorders.
 As a community mental health center, CMHC offers not only psychological and psychopharmacological services, but also many other wellness oriented programs designed to enhance recovery.
 The placement provides a broad range of rich and diverse training opportunities, including but not limited to: serving as a primary clinician and representing psychology on interdisciplinary treatment teams; providing individual and group treatment; developing positive behavioral support plans; providing case management; conducting assessment and psychodiagnostic testing; providing training and consultation with community service agencies; and carrying out a scholarly project related to SMI.
 Fellows with a primary placement with ACMH are involved in both outpatient and inpatient care, while fellows with secondary placements spend their time exclusively in outpatient services.

-SECONDARY PLACEMENT involving 15 hours per week of outpatient experience, combined with a primary placement in one of the following: Forensic Addiction Service; Hispanic Behavioral Health Service; Neuropsychological & Psychological Assessment Service; Substance Abuse Services; or the Consultation, Prevention, & Program Evaluation Services.
+SECONDARY PLACEMENT - A full year, 15 hour per week outpatient secondary placement, combined with a primary placement in one of the following: Forensic Addiction Service / Forensic Drug Division Clinic; Hispanic Behavioral Health Services / The Hispanic Clinic; Neuropsychological & Psychological Assessment Service; Substance Abuse Services / Substance Abuse Treatment Unit; or Consultation, Prevention, & Program Evaluation Services / The Consultation Center.

 Number of Fellows